ministryofjustice/data-engineering-airflow/README.md

 the time at which the managed node group (and autoscaling group) are created and the tags are added to the autoscaling group.

+When creating a stack from new, you might need to run pulumi up multiple times because pulumi is unable to detect that resources were successfully created using helm.

+When creating a stack from new, the transit gateway attachment status will show as "Pending Acceptance" and pulumi will fail to create the routes to the TGW.
+You will need to request the DSO team to accept the transit gateway attachment.
+Once the state changes to "Available", you can run pulumi up again to create the routes to the TGW.

 ## Reference

 - [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)